microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/index.md

 {% include_relative header.md %}

 Welcome to the Microsoft Security Academy!
-This academy is organized into five primary categories (Cloud Security, Identity & Access, Endpoint Security, SIEM & XDR, and Risk Management & Privacy), all of which include detailed academies incorporating video sessions, demonstrations, learning paths, related certifications, and other related materials.
+This academy is organized into five primary categories (Cloud Security, Identity & Access, Endpoint Security, SIEM & XDR, and Risk Management & Privacy), all of which include academies incorporating video sessions, demonstrations, learning paths, certifications, and other related materials.
 The resources are created by architects across the GPSUS security-aligned team who are experts in their field.
 The overall objective of the academies it to help you all scale in learning and grow in experience.

 * [Cloud Security](/PartnerResources/skilling/microsoft-security-academy/cloud-security): Microsoft Defender for Cloud Academy, Azure Network Security Academy
 * [Identity & Access](/PartnerResources/skilling/microsoft-security-academy/identity-access): Microsoft Entra Academy